Six Ideas for Mothering Yourself by Caring for Your Inner Child

 5. Write your inner child a love letter.

 After hearing of your inner child’s struggles, consider sitting down and writing her a letter.
 Address it to her directly and speak to her as if she’s the age you have in your mind.
+Reflect on what you have learned from past experiences and how these lessons can help nurture and heal your inner child.

 Seeing things through a child’s eyes is incredible.
 Everything seems brand new!